Cahill Logo

 Our market dominance ensures our partners are at the forefront of emerging trends and allows our lawyers the dexterity to match the right deal technology and deal terms with each corporate client’s particular transaction needs, regardless of deal size.

 Cahill serves as a trusted guide, advising founders, companies, boards and investors who are active in establishing, growing and investing in emerging companies.
 We advise on a range of issues by utilizing legal talent from across the firm on matters including corporate governance, compliance, employment matters, finance, insurance, intellectual property, litigation, M&A and tax.
-And we provide clients an efficient, single point of contact for legal counsel as they launch, grow and manage their new ventures.
+We provide clients an efficient, single point of contact for legal counsel as they launch, grow and manage their new ventures.
 Cahill also advises investors in these ventures, ensuring that they receive terms that maximize and protect their investment and have a clear pathway to a profitable exit.

-We also advise boards of directors and their special committees, as well as individual directors and officers, in connection with significant corporate governance matters and crisis management challenges and in corporate investigations.
+We advise boards of directors and their special committees, as well as individual directors and officers, in connection with significant corporate governance matters and crisis management challenges and in corporate investigations.
 We are often called upon to assist clients with particularly sensitive matters involving accounting, conflicts of interest, employee, director and management responsibilities and business practices.

 • 1-800-FLOWERS in its acquisition of Harry & David, PersonalizationMall.com, Shari’s Berries brand in a 363 bankruptcy sale, Things Remembered® and Vital Choice.